A plate of freshly-baked palmiersA plate of freshly-baked palmiers

 Palmiers are a versatile pastry that can be served in many different ways.
 For example, you can serve them plain, topped with fruit, chocolate, or cream.
 You could also use palmiers as the base for a dessert or serve them alongside a cheeseboard or charcuterie board.
 You can decorate palmiers with powdered sugar, chocolate drizzles, or decorate them with fresh fruits or colorful sprinkles.

-See also What are the ingredients for tarts?
+See also What are the ingredients for strudel pockets?

 Another creative way to serve palmiers is to use them as a savory appetizer.
 You can fill them with ingredients like pesto, cheese, or ham and serve them as a bite-sized snack.
 Additionally, palmiers can be used as a crunchy topping for salads or soups.
 Simply crush them up and sprinkle them on top for an added texture and flavor.
 With so many ways to serve and decorate palmiers, they are sure to be a hit at any party or event.